rishabh-bansal/GitStart/Students/Avinash_Jaiswal.md

-# Kartik Rajesh
+# Avinash Jaiswal
 ===

 ## About me:
 ===

-20 years old ,Enthusiastic,aspiring developer and Programmer interested in backend development and eventually building some complex and really cool Web applications.Help me to evolve and we can make something nice together.
+19 years old Young,Enthusiastic,Front-End developer and Programmer interested in backend development and eventually building some complex and really cool Web applications.Help me to evolve and we can make something nice together.

 ## Academics:
 ===

-Presently pursuing my B.Tech in Computer Engineering from SIES Graduate School of Technology,Mumbai.
+Presently pursuing my B.Tech in Computer Engineering from Sardar Vallabhai National Institute of Technology,Surat.

+Completed my Class 12th from Sunbeam School Lahartara ,Varanasi.

 ## Languages Known:
 ===